 if you come from Sam Ratulangi airport, you can go straightly to Tomohon by public transportation from Tomohon bus terminal for less than 37 km. after you got near the lake, you can continue the trip by walking around 1 km to the lake location

 There’s still so limited facility and accommodation tour objects in north Sulawesi.
 There’s a wide parking lot and bathroom and an inn.
 Some hotels near Linow Lake which are recommended are Onong’s Palace Resort and Highland Resort and Spa.
 If you need more info, you can contact North Sulawesi tourism and culture government bureau, in Jl Diponegoro no 111, Manado 95112.
 Phone 0341-851835, 851732.
 Fax 0341-851730

-Common terms index: lake linow indonesia.
+Common terms index: how do you see lake linow?.